onyx-m2/onyx-m2-firmware/README.md

 details on how to do this.

 ### Step 2
 The firmware uses extra settings from the Arduino environment that aren't in the Macchina instructions, in particular, for logging.
 You can set the logging levels desired in the board config menu (much like with the esp32 does out of the box).
-To set this up, add the following lines to the `boards.txt` file for the `sam` hardware, just after the entries for `m2`:
+To set this up, add the following lines to the `boards.txt` file for the `sam` hardware (typically in `C:\Users\<username>\AppData\Local\Arduino15\packages\macchina\hardware\sam\version>`), just after the entries for `m2`:

 ```
 menu.DebugLevel=Core Debug Level